BenjaminisCoding/ExplAI/README.md

 I modified the src/lfxai/explanations/examples.py and src/lfxai/explanations/features.py files.
 For the optimization process of the Simplex method, I introduced an early stopping criterion, since I found that the n_epochs parameter indicated of 5000 was in most cases not enough.
 For the features method, I introduced the new score function to compute the feature importance, changed the code so easily leverage it in feature importance calculation.
+I also added some convenient functions to the image models.

 ## Graphs experiments